matheobrooks-cpu/Group-6-MIST4610-Project-2/README.md

 Limits the data to a single country.
 The IN operator is used rather than equals to support multiple country selections when the query is called from Streamlit.

+**JOIN**

+    [SQL] LEFT JOIN owid_vaccinations v
+        ON j.country_region = v.country_region
+        AND j.date = v.date

+This joins the COVID case dataset with the vaccination dataset by matching on country and date.
+A LEFT JOIN is used to ensure that all case data is preserved even if corresponding vaccination data is missing for certain dates.

 **Aggregation**

 [SQL] MAX(v.total_vaccinations) AS total_vaccinations